dansimone/check-pwned-passwords/README.md

-# Interactive Script to Verify whether Passwords have been comprised
+# Interactive Script to Check if Passwords have been Compromised

 This tool uses the https://haveibeenpwned.com API to check if given passwords are included in the list of known compromises.